optimagic-dev/optimagic/docs/source/how_to/how_to_specify_algorithm_and_algo_options.md

 an optimizer and both are super easy to use.

 As the name suggests, the *scipy way* is more familiar for users of scipy.optimize.
-The *optimagic way* has much better discoverability and autocomplete.
+The *optimagic way* adds discoverability and autocomplete.
 Using the *optimagic way*, you don't need to look things up in the documentation and rarely have to leave your editor, notebook or IDE.